shitcodebykaushik/linux_tut/k8/Theory.md

 # PODS
 - After container there is one more abstraction and that is POD .
+- PODS are the smalles deployable units of the computing that you can create and manage in k8.
 - Cluster+NODE+POD+Container + Image .
 This is the sequence .
 - It is the epheneriphical .
 It is the best friend of the node .
 - We dont add single POD .